FirebaseExtended/emberfire/docs/guide/saving-and-retrieving-data.md

 });
 ```

-We used an ArrayController to sort our posts by timestamp.
-In our publishPost action, we create a new post in the data store with the title and body entered in our Handlebars template.
-Simply calling newPost.save() will save our post to the data store and automatically create a record in the database.
+We used an **ArrayController** to sort our posts by timestamp.
+In our `publishPost` action, we create a new post in the data store with the title and body entered in our Handlebars template.
+Simply calling `newPost.save()` will save our post to the data store and automatically create a record in the database.

+> **Note:** By default Firebase requires users be authenticated before they can read and write to the database.
+If you have not authenticated your users, you will receive errors .
+If you want to allow reading/writing to the database form unauthenticated users, check out the [security rules](security-rules.md) section.

-EmberFire uses Firebase's push() function under the hood, which creates a unique timestamp-based ID for each record that is added to the database.
+EmberFire uses Firebase's `push()` function under the hood, which creates a unique timestamp-based ID for each record that is added to the database.
 Our data now looks like this:

 ```json
 {